I’ve Received a Wind-Up Notice. What Does this Mean and What Do I Do?

 What is a wind-up notice?

 A wind-up notice starts with a wind-up application to a court.
-Parties like the Australian Tax Office (ATO) or your company’s other creditors can make an application to have your business wound up, to a court.
-When they do, it usually means the ATO or your creditor(s) want to know whether your business is solvent and they want to start the process for a determination of solvency in court.
-You might owe a tax debt to the ATO or have some other outstanding debt owed to other creditors.
+These proceeding are generally initiated by the Australian Tax Office (ATO) or other company creditors who can make an application to the court to have your business wound up.
+When they do, it usually means the ATO or your creditor(s) want to know whether your business is solvent and subsequently able to repay any debts that are owed.
+This may consist of unpaid tax debt to the ATO or other outstanding debt owed to other creditors such as suppliers.

-Typically a wind-up notice won’t be the first sign something is wrong with your business.
-Before you receive a wind-up notice, you’ll have already received a statutory demand, and you likely failed to respond to the requirements of the statutory demand.
+Typically, a wind-up notice won’t be the first sign something is wrong with your business.
+There are a host of indicators that a business is in financial distress and you will have already received a statutory demand prior to the wind-up notice which you likely failed to act on.
 The requirements could be failing to pay the requested amount within 21 days, failing to set up a payment plan, or failing to have the statutory demand set aside in court.

 Note this type of winding-up process is distinct from the winding-up of a solvent company.
 When winding up a solvent business, the process starts with the company directors making a declaration of solvency before the company members pass a special resolution for winding up.